Pros and Cons of replacing a kitchen rather than repairing it

 -

 - Refacing can keep the cost right down.
-For wooden fronted cabinets, a lick of paint can refresh the look of your room with a very small price tag.
-This doesn’t suit all cabinet finishes of course.
+For wooden-fronted cabinets, a lick of paint can refresh the look of your room with a very small price tag.
+This doesn’t suit all cabinet finishes, of course.
 However, even replacing doors and drawer fronts will cost about half as much as a full replacement.

 - While a full kitchen refit will keep you in a temporary kitchen for weeks or even months, refacing your cabinets gives you a fresh look in just a week or even less.
 So it’s more practical and far less hassle.
 Especially if you’re a busy family home, this may be a considerable deciding factor!
 Cabinet refacing can give your kitchen an extra boost for long enough to reach a life stage where that full refit may feel slightly less inconvenient!

 - For kitchen projects with sustainability at heart (and let’s face it, that’s a lot of us nowadays), retaining the structure of kitchen units is far less wasteful.
 If the actual base units are solid and good quality, they should enjoy a very long functional life.
-So this way, you’re keeping your landfill to a minimum.
+This way, you’re keeping your landfill to a minimum.

 When replacement is better: